 - Passive building principles offer the best path to Net Zero and Net Positive buildings by minimizing the load that renewables are required to provide.

 North American building scientists and builders with funding from the U.S. Department of Energy (DOE) and the Canadian government were the first to pioneer passive building principles in the 1970s.
 In the late 1980s the German Passivhaus Institut (PHI) built on that research and those principles and developed a quantifiable performance standard that continues to work well in the Central European and similar climate zones.

 As such, in cooperation with Building Science Corporation under a U.S. DOE Building America Grant, the PHIUS Technical Committee developed passive building standards that account for the broad range of climate conditions, market conditions, and other variables in North American climate zones.
-The result is the PHIUS+ 2015 Passive Building Standard – North America, which was released in March of 2015.
-Regardless of the metric, the principles are the same, and the passive building community is working hard to make this approach the mainstream best practice for building design and construction.
+The result was the PHIUS+ 2015 Passive Building Standard – North America, which was released in March of 2015.
+That standard has been updated to PHIUS+ 2018.
+The PHIUS Technical Committee will continue to periodically update the standard to reflect changing market, materials, and climate conditions.